United States Regiments & Batteries > Pennsylvania > Infantry

 July 25 Moved to Harper’s Ferry.
 General Patterson requested the regiment to remain a week to ten days after its term of service until replacements could arrive, and the regiment unanimously volunteered to do so.

-August 1 Mustered out.
+August 1 The 11th Pennsylvania Infantry Regiment mustered out at the end of its three months service.
 The Secretary of War offered to accept the regiment for three years service if it were ready to march within 21 days after its mustering out.

 Reorganized for three years service

-August Nine companies were organized for three years service at Harrisburg and in Westmoreland County under Colonel Richard Coulter, Lieutenant Colonel Thomas S. Martin, and Major Henry A. Frink.
+August Nine companies were organized for three years service at Harrisburg and in Westmoreland County under the command of Colonel Richard Coulter, Lieutenant Colonel Thomas S. Martin, and Major Henry A. Frink.

 August-November At Camp Curtin, where 11 men died from sickness.